lucic71/Licenta2022/Costs.md

   components and the various config modes)
   * the toolchain had missing definitions, we needed to solve them in order to continue
+  * unexpected costs: had to port some more plugins and libraries that were not estimated
   * qemu did not come cheap. it was more accessible than the rpi hardware but it was dead slow
+2. Emulate vCard on RPi
+  * we had to prepare the prepare the environment for IM to work (create pipes and config files)
+  * before putting the RPi in the lab we had to work with a clumsy configuration (vChassis in VBox, RPi connected to the computer running the vChassis => problems with connectivity and license server)
+  * unexpected costs: dmidecode did not work on RPi => hardcoded vCard UUID
+  * had to patch sstream for our usage
+  * if i remember correctly there was an issue with system libraries, python system libraries for ARM more exactly. i had to download deb packages manually and patch them into the system so that IM would work correctly
+3. Bring up ports on vChassis
+  * the vCard was not visible from IxE => we had to investigate and modify the code in IxServer
+  * the problem was hard to debug, we tried to investigate some paths that led to nowhere (ixStatDaemon)
+  * the code was hard to debug (coding style was great, but it was huge)
+  * we did not have time to patch the vCard to solve the problem

+## Metacosts

+* there is no easy way to understand the system => complicated architecture diagrams, huge code base, unfamiliar versioning system
+* not understanding the system costs. it costs time to ramp-up. that time can be well spent in porting the system
+* tools. using outdated tools and systems means that one must spend additional time in order to figure out things that may otherwise be already solved by someone (assuming there is a community around an up-to-date tool or system)
+* documentation. lacking written information about how the system works means that one either must figure out the system by oneself or must communicate with others in order to gather info about the system, which, of course, costs time
+* changing the environment. extracting a component from the environment it was designed for, putting it in a new environment and expecting it to work is not a good tactic (btw this is the reason why porting costs). we had a lot of networking problems when we deployed IxServer in VBox and IM in qemu
+* unexpected costs. these are the most unpleasant because they corrupt all the previous evaluations about the porting costs. see boost bug, dmidecode and dod problem in IxServer for example
+* performance costs. we did not have problems with this one but it is worth noting as this can be a difficult problem to solve
+* solving incosistencies between environments
+* trying to understand the culture around the project. this is a meta-meta-cost :). i guess it is important to have an answer for questions
+as: what was the reasoning behind this component?, is there a reason for choosing this programming language? it's not clear yet what are the advantages of answering these questions, but having answers for them would surley help the person trying to port the system to familiarize and understand better the system